StarPlayrX/bigmac/README.md

 ## Update
 Added an original Startup Disk tool to the repo.
 Created by StarPlayrX

+## Coming much sooner: bigmac1.1
+1. Includes all the new patches in v2 pre-release but in the v1 installer format.
+2. We have much more planned for v2, so we may have some incremental updates to keep things on pace with Apple.

 ## 🍔 Coming soon: bigmac2
 ![image](https://user-images.githubusercontent.com/24852454/101908961-31e9bb00-3c00-11eb-95ef-9aa96dbf4415.png)
 1. Native Airdrop and Handoff support!
 This may depend on your WiFi/BT card.
 I can update which hardware will work.